timvink/mkdocs-charts-plugin/README.md

 ```
 ````

-See the [vegalite editor](https://vega.github.io/editor/#/) for a range of examples you could copy-paste into your mkdocs site
+See the [vegalite editor](https://vega.github.io/editor/#/) for a range of examples.

 ## Documentation

 See the documentation [timvink.github.io/mkdocs-charts-plugin](https://timvink.github.io/mkdocs-charts-plugin/) for examples, use cases and options.

+Do checkout the other [charting plugins for mkdocs](https://github.com/mkdocs/mkdocs/wiki/MkDocs-Plugins#images-tables-charts--graphs) that might suit your specific use-case better.